PAIDiPaidThis.com

 Why the price varies so much

-Whether a plan is worth it comes down to the gap between what you pay in and what your teeth actually cost.
+Whether a plan is worth it comes down to the gap between what you pay in and what your teeth actually cost, and that gap is driven by a few things.
+The first is which route you use.
 If you use the NHS, the charges are already low and fixed.
 From 1 April 2026 a check-up, scale and polish sits in Band 1 at £27.90, fillings and extractions in Band 2 at £76.60, and crowns, dentures and bridges in Band 3 at £332.10, with urgent care also £27.90.
-Against those capped figures, paying monthly premiums often makes little sense.
-The calculation changes if you rely on a private dentist, where fees sit far above the NHS bands and a single crown or implant can dwarf a year of premiums.
-In Wales a full course of NHS treatment is capped at £384, which again limits how much insurance can save you on the NHS route.
+Against those capped figures, paying monthly premiums often makes little sense, because you cannot be charged more than the band regardless of who runs the practice.
+The calculation changes completely if you rely on a private dentist, where fees sit far above the NHS bands and a single crown or implant can dwarf a year of premiums.
+Private pricing is not capped in the same way, so who owns the practice matters more here: a large corporate chain, an independent practice and a dental hospital or teaching clinic can all price the same procedure differently, and location within the UK shifts it further, with practices in and around London and the South East generally quoting higher than those in other regions.
+In Wales a full course of NHS treatment is capped at £384, which again limits how much insurance can save you on the NHS route, whichever practice you attend.
+The upshot is that the same insurance policy can look like a waste of money for an NHS patient and a genuine saving for someone who only ever sees a private dentist, so it is worth working out which category you actually fall into before you compare policies.

 How to pay less

-• If you use the NHS, check whether you qualify for free treatment through low income, pregnancy or certain benefits before paying for any plan.
+• If you use the NHS, check whether you qualify for free treatment through low income, pregnancy or certain benefits before paying for any plan at all.

-• Read the waiting periods and annual claim limits, since many policies will not pay out on existing problems or big treatments early on.
+• Read the waiting periods and annual claim limits carefully, since many policies will not pay out on existing problems or on big treatments in the first months of cover.

-• If most of your cost is routine care at one practice, compare a capitation plan there against separate insurance, as one may be far cheaper for your situation.
+• If most of your cost is routine care at one practice, compare a capitation plan there against separate insurance, as one may be far cheaper for your situation depending on how often you actually go.

 Common questions